fonoster/routr/docs/administration/cli/cheatsheet.md

 More information at https://routr.io
 ```

-> **Important**: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
+> Important: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
 Only persistent implementations support these commands.

 ### Examples: Common operations